This section encompasses Jewish folklore, The Bible and The Qur'an, plus deuterocanon.

 Speaking of the Kabbalah, the demons range from angry, ravenous crows that spread like fire, to enormous, black giants covered with serpents, to disembodied, veiled heads with glimpses of horrifying eyes.
 The angels of sacred prostitution are much more humanoid looking though allowing them to have the [[most common super power]].

 The ancient depictions of angels are more like traditional Eldritch Abominations than the fluffy cloud angels we see nowadays on Christmas decorations.
 The cherubim (Yes, those cuties we all know today) have four faces - a lion on the right, an ox on the left, a human forward, and an eagle backward.
 They have four wings, with HANDS under the wings, their legs described as simply "straight", and they have hooves.
 Also, the eyes.
 Everywhere.Even in the spaces between the eyes.
 Furthermore, the exact meaning of "Cherubim" has been lost to time but upon observing a group of abnormal "Chayyot", "living creatures", Ezekiel is surprised by the revelation of them being Cherubim.
 This means, in the eyes of the Hebrews, their most outstanding characteristic amongst the other orders of angels was that they are alive.
 Not so cute anymore, is it?

 Though some sources, the Book of Revelation being particularly notable, imply that there are angels so powerful and evil that God locked them up in a bottomless pit because He didn't want to bother with them.
 An infinite containment; even the infinite curvature of spacetime itself would probably be not enough to contain these monstrosities.
 And they will come out one day, at The End of the World as We Know It.
 The scarier implication is why God didn't use His Reality Warper abilities to eradicate these monstrosities, instead locking them up in an infinite void.
 Perhaps they're just as eternal as He is.
 The not canon to many Enoch suggests God, in a particular case of wrath (or perhaps strong parenting), filled the pit with stars to burn away their sin.
-But keep in mind, there are still some angels not confined to the pit that are still worry some enough (see the revelation section below).
+But keep in mind, there are still some angels not confined to the pit that are still worrisome enough (see the revelation section below).

 Some interpretations of Seraphim hold that their divine fire radiates a light so ineffably potent that it will SEAR FROM EXISTENCEanything that approaches too close, including, presumably, lesser angels.
 That's still nothing compared to God Himself, for whom the Seraphim are the mundane equivalent of matches, basically shining as tokens of His glory.